Best 14 CI/CD Tools You Must Know

 Note: Buildbot will stop supporting Python 2.7 and requires migration to Python 3.

-This list includes the best 14 CI/CD tools that are currently most popular in the market.
+This list includes the best 14 CI/CD tools that are currently the most popular in the market.
 We hope this list has provided the sufficient information you need to choose software that best fits your specification.
 The CI/CD tools mentioned in this list are the matured ones with the essential capabilities for your projects.
-Your requirements, existing infrastructure, as well as room for future potential and improvement are the factors that will impact your final choice.
+Your requirements, existing infrastructure, as well as room for future potential and improvement, are the factors that will impact your final choice.

 The CI/CD and DevOps trends will continue to evolve, leaving space for the market to grow and improve.
 The landscape will transform, and this list will be updated to ensure the information stays true for you.
+Also, this is a free course to help you know better about CI/CD pipeline from Katalon Academy.